 The possibilities for outdoor activities in Juneau are nearly endless.
 Even though the town is considered “small”, there is no shortage of outdoor territory to explore.

 If you are into winter sports then this is the community for you!
 With large amounts of heavy snow during the winter season, Juneau is home to one of seven Alaskan ski and snowboard resorts.
-Eaglecrest offers everything from groomed beginner runs, to deep backcountry powder runs, and everything in between.
+Eaglecrest offers everything from groomed beginner runs to deep backcountry powder runs and everything in between.

 See Related: 15 Best Winter Travel Clothes for Cold Weather

-See Related: 7 Best Places to Travel in Alaska
+See Related: Best Places to Travel in Alaska

-Below is a variety of hiking trails that are a beginner to moderate difficulty, for those who want a casual hike with gorgeous views of the town and the surrounding scenery.
+Below is a variety of hiking trails that are of beginner to moderate difficulty, for those who want a casual hike with gorgeous views of the town and the surrounding scenery.
 A great way to start sightseeing when visiting Juneau.